 As an illustration for all this, given an inclusion of ICC groups $\Lambda\subset\Gamma$, whose group algebras are both ${\rm II}_1$ factors, we have the following formula:

 There are many other examples of explicit computations of the coupling constant, all leading into interesting mathematics.
 We will be back to this.

-Given a ${\rm II}_1$ factor $A$, let us discuss now the representations of type $A\subset B$, with $B$ being another ${\rm II}_1$ factor.
-This is a quite natural notion too, and perhaps even more natural than the representations $A\subset B(H)$ studied above, because we have previously decided that the ${\rm II}_1$ factors $B$, and not the full operator algebras $B(H)$, are the correct infinite dimensional generalization of the usual matrix algebras $M_N(\mathbb C)$.
+As a last topic for this chapter, given a ${\rm II}_1$ factor $A$, let us discuss now the representations of type $A\subset B$, with $B$ being another ${\rm II}_1$ factor.
+This is a quite natural notion, perhaps even more natural than the representations $A\subset B(H)$, because we have previously decided that the ${\rm II}_1$ factors $B$, and not the full operator algebras $B(H)$, are the correct infinite dimensional generalization of the usual matrix algebras $M_N(\mathbb C)$.

 This was for the philosophy, and one can of course agree or not with this.
 Or at least agree or not at the present point of the presentation, because once we will get into the structure of the subfactors $A\subset B$, which is something amazing, there is no way back.